Configuring Auto Scaling Using AWS Toolkit for Eclipse

 The following sections discuss how to configure Auto Scaling parameters for your application.

-You can edit the launch configuration to control how your AWS Elastic Beanstalk application provisions Auto Scaling resources.
+You can edit the launch configuration to control how your Elastic Beanstalk application provisions Auto Scaling resources.

-Use the Minimum Instance Count and Maximum Instance Count settings to specify the minimum and maximum size of the Auto Scaling group that your AWS Elastic Beanstalk application uses.
+Use the Minimum Instance Count and Maximum Instance Count settings to specify the minimum and maximum size of the Auto Scaling group that your Elastic Beanstalk application uses.

 To maintain a fixed number of Amazon EC2 instances, set the Minimum Instance Count and Maximum Instance Count text boxes to the same value.